The Forgotten Buddhist Origins of India’s Ayurvedic Medicine

 Glass specimen jar of gum ghatti, India, 1830–1930.
 Credit: Science Museum, London; Image downloaded from Wellcome Collections

-In 1991 historian and Sanskritist Kenneth Zysk, currently affiliated with the University of Copenhagen, published a book titled Asceticism and Healing in Ancient India: Medicine in the Buddhist Monastery.
+In 1991, historian and Sanskritist Kenneth Zysk, currently affiliated with the University of Copenhagen, published a book titled Asceticism and Healing in Ancient India: Medicine in the Buddhist Monastery.
 This was a ground-breaking book at the time, offering several new, fascinating insights into the history of Ayurveda and the history of medicine in South Asia.
 (The book is available free to read on Google Books, here.)
-This essay primarily is based on that book.
+This essay is primarily based on that book.

-Here’s what the National Library of Medicine says about Hippocrates, whose ideas are considered to be the first elaboration of rational medical thought in the European world: “Hippocrates is generally credited with turning away from divine notions of medicine and using observation of the body as a basis for medical knowledge.
+Here’s what the National Library of Medicine says about Hippocrates, whose ideas are considered to be an early elaboration of rational medical thought in the European world: “Hippocrates is generally credited with turning away from divine notions of medicine and using observation of the body as a basis for medical knowledge.
 Prayers and sacrifices to the gods did not hold a central place in his theories, but changes in diet, beneficial drugs, and keeping the body ‘in balance’ were the key.”

 Magico-religious Vedic ideas